- B.A., Smith College, 2003

 - Ph.D., UT Austin, 2011

-Katharine Beutner (BA Smith College; MA, PhD University of Texas at Austin) taught from 2011-2013 as a visiting assistant professor at the College of Wooster, then moved to Honolulu for four years as an assistant professor of creative writing at UH Mānoa before returning to Wooster in 2017.
-Prof. Beutner is a novelist, essayist, and organizer, and studies eighteenth-century British literature, women’s writing, genre, and narrative structure.
-She lives in Tremont with her partner and two dignified old-lady cats.
+Katharine Beutner (she/her) is a novelist, essayist, and organizer.
+She taught from 2011-2013 as a visiting assistant professor at the College of Wooster, then moved to Honolulu for four years as an assistant professor of creative writing at UH Mānoa before returning to Wooster in 2017.
+Prof. Beutner studies environmental writing, queer and disability studies, eighteenth-century British literature, women’s writing, genre, and narrative structure.
+Her novel Alcestis won the Edmund White Debut Fiction Award from the Publishing Triangle.
+Her next novel, Killingly, is forthcoming from Soho Press and Corvus in the UK in June 2023.
+She lives in Cleveland with several dignified old lady animals.

-- ENG 120: Writing in the Age of Terror
+- ENGL 120: Historical Fiction; Writing in the Age of Terror

 - “Delarivier Manley Understands the Ladies Better Than You: The Female Wits, Genre, and Feminocentric Satire.”
 New Perspectives on Delarivier Manley and Eighteenth Century Literature: Power, Sex, and Text.
 Ed.
 Aleksondra Hultquist and Elizabeth J. Mathews.
 Routledge: New York, 2017.